By Matt Thelen · Music Performance Degree · WIPA Board of Directors · Performing since 1998

 The most important questions to ask a potential wedding DJ are: What does your planning process look like from booking to the event day?
 How do you learn about our musical taste and the story behind it?
 How do you coordinate with our planner on the timeline?
 What kinds of venues and events have you performed at?
 Will you be the person who actually performs at our wedding?

 What does your setup include (equipment, lighting, production elements)?
 How do you handle live requests on the night?
 What happens if something unexpected occurs?
 Do you offer live music elements?
 Can I hear examples of your mixing or see video from recent events?
-The quality and specificity of a DJ’s answers to these questions tells you more than their marketing materials ever will.
+The quality and specificity of a DJ’s answers will tell you more than any marketing material ever will.

-Dallas and Fort Worth offer a wide range of wedding venues suited for live music and DJ entertainment, including The Joule (rooftop receptions with intimate energy), The Crescent Club (large-format celebrations with dramatic production potential), Ritz Carlton Las Colinas (grand ballroom events), Arlington Hall at Lee Park (outdoor tented celebrations), Rosewood Mansion on Turtle Creek (tented events with historic elegance), the Dallas Arboretum (outdoor ceremonies with garden settings), Hotel ZaZa (intimate receptions with distinct atmosphere), Hotel Drover (rustic elegance in the Fort Worth Stockyards), and Mister Charles (creative, high-energy celebrations).
+Dallas and Fort Worth offer a wide range of wedding venues suited for live music and DJ entertainment, including The Joule (rooftop receptions with downtown skyline energy), The Crescent Club (large-scale celebrations with dramatic production potential), Ritz Carlton Las Colinas (grand ballroom events), Arlington Hall at Lee Park (outdoor tented celebrations), Rosewood Mansion on Turtle Creek (estate events with historic elegance), the Dallas Arboretum (outdoor ceremonies with garden settings), Hotel ZaZa (intimate receptions with distinct atmosphere), Hotel Drover (rustic elegance in the Fort Worth Stockyards), and Mister Charles (creative, high-energy celebrations).

 Each venue has its own acoustic and spatial characteristics, and a DJ with experience across diverse settings can adapt their approach to any room.
 Matt Thelen has performed at all of these venues.